|?||Possibly offered if there is enough demand|

 |Cost Per Year:||In state: $6,047 / Out of State: $8,687|

 |Complete Program Cost:||In state: $12,094 / Out of State: $17,374|

 * Based on 2 classes per semester including summer

-The M.B.A. with Agri-Business Emphasis is offered by the Rankin College of Business at SAU and is fully accredited by AACSB, International, the premier accrediting body for colleges and schools of business.
+The M.B.A. with Agri-Business Emphasis is offered by the Rankin College of Business at SAU and is fully accredited by AACSB International, the premier accrediting body for colleges and schools of business.
 Fewer than 5% of all business programs worldwide are accredited by AACSB, which indicates the quality of our program.
 The agri-business emphasis curriculum includes graduate level courses in accounting, agriculture markets and prices, finance, marketing, organizational theory, business analytics, strategic management, supply chain management, international trade of agriculture products, agricultural policies and management of agricultural production.

 - MBA students will be effective communicators, using information technology to enhance decision making through better communication.